 - Inform your physician if you are allergic to any drugs, food, or if you had any reactions to previous injections of substances used for x-ray procedures (see PRECAUTIONS-General).

 - Inform your physician about any other medications you are currently taking, including nonprescription drugs, before you have this procedure.

-- Inform your physician if you develop a rash after receiving Isovue-M.
+- Advise patients to inform their physician if they develop a rash after receiving Isovue-M.

 Drug/Laboratory Test Interactions